YoujiaZhang/SigmaCCS/README.md

 - [UMAP.ipynb](others/UMAP.ipynb). visualize the learned representation with UMAP
 - [UMAPDataset.py](others/UMAPDataset.py). for generating graph datasets.
 - [theoretical calculation.ipynb](others/theoretical%20calculation.ipynb). investigate of the relationship between SigmaCCS and theoretical calculation
+- [Filtering.ipynb](others/Filtering.ipynb).
+Filtering of target unknown molecules based on the CCS and *mz* of the molecules
+- *[CFM-ID 4.0]*(others/CFM-ID4). the code for generating MS/MS spectra with CFM-ID 4.0.
+- *GNN-RT*:
+    - README.md
 - *model*:
     - model.h5
 - *data*: